cgwire/kitsu/docs/getting-started-advanced/README.md

 You can also link the custom column to one or several departments.

-If you link a custom column to a departement, the artists will see this column on their todo page, and on their departement filtered view.
+If you link a custom column to a department, the artists will see this column on their todo page, and on their department filtered view.

 Validate the creation of the custom column with the **Confirm** button.